2ndlook – View From A Square Prism

 The Trio – Alexander, Sangala and Jan Zizka

-Posted in European History, History, Media, language by Anuraag Sanghi on January 21, 2009
+Posted in European History, India, politics by Anuraag Sanghi on January 21, 2009

 The barbarians came forth to fight with chariots lashed together, some of them were equipped with spears, others with lances, and they would jump nimbly from chariot to chariot whenever they wished to aid comrades, who were under pressure (from The History of Alexander, By Quintus Curtius Rufus, John Yardley, Waldemar Heckel)